Oops! Something went wrong while submitting the form.

 #5.
 End-to-end encryption

 Docsumo is SOC-2 certified and compliant with GDPR.
 It gives utmost importance to protecting user data.
-Also, role-based access control eliminates the risk of fraudulent data.
+Also, role based network access control eliminates the risk of fraudulent data.
 Moreover, being cloud-based, users can access it from any location with an internet connection and collaborate with team members.